piccolomo/plotext/readme/subplots.md

 - Most of the commands referring to the active subplot, could be also passed directly; for example `subplot(1, 3); plotsize(100, 30)` becomes `subplot(1, 3).plotsize(300, 30)`.

 - Subplots can be nested such that any subplot could creates its own matrix of subplots.
-For example to create a 2 by 2 matrix where the first subplot is itself a 3 by 4 matrix, use `subplots(2, 2); subplot(1, 1); subplots(3, 4)` or directly `subplots(2, 2).subplot(1, 1).subplots(3, 4)`.
+For example, to create a 2 by 2 matrix where the first subplot is itself a 3 by 4 matrix, use `subplots(2, 2); subplot(1, 1); subplots(3, 4)` or directly `subplots(2, 2).subplot(1, 1).subplots(3, 4)`.

-- Any method referring to the a subplot, which itself is a matrix of subplots, will apply to all of them simultaneously.
+- Any method referring to a subplot, which itself is a matrix of subplots, will apply to all of them simultaneously.
 This is useful to avoid rewriting the same code for each element of the matrix.

 Here is a coded example, which requires the package `yfinance` and where a test image is downloaded in the home folder, visualized and finally removed: